Tom and Jerry: Tom and Jerry hit television

 Beginning in 1965, the Hanna and Barbera Tom and Jerry cartoons began to appear on television in heavily edited versions.
 The Jones team was required to take the cartoons featuring Mammy Two Shoes and remove her by pasting over the scenes featuring her with new scenes.
 Most of the time, she was replaced with a similarly fat white Irish woman.
 Occasionally, as in Saturday Evening Puss, a thin white teenager took her place instead, with both characters voiced by June Foray.

 Recent telecasts on Cartoon Network and Boomerang retain Mammy with new voiceover work performed by Thea Vidale to remove the stereotypical black jargon featured on the original cartoon soundtracks.
 The standard Tom and Jerry opening titles were removed as well.
 Instead of the roaring MGM Lion sequence, an opening sequence featuring different clips of the cartoons was used instead.
 The title cards were also changed.
 A pink title card with the name written in white font was used instead.

 Debuting on CBS' Saturday morning schedule on September 25, 1965, Tom and Jerry moved to CBS Sundays in 1967 and remained there until September 17, 1972.

 Second Hanna-Barbera era: The Tom and Jerry Show (1975–1977)

 In 1975, Tom and Jerry were reunited with Hanna and Barbera, who produced The Tom and Jerry Show for Saturday mornings.
 These 48 seven-minute cartoon shorts were paired with Grape Ape and Mumbly cartoons, to create The Tom and Jerry/Grape Ape Show, The Tom and Jerry/Grape Ape/Mumbly Show, and The Tom and Jerry/Mumbly Show, all of which initially ran on ABC Saturday mornings between September 6, 1975, and September 3, 1977.
 In these cartoons, Tom and Jerry, now with a red bow tie, who had been enemies during their formative years, became nonviolent pals who went on adventures together, as Hanna-Barbera had to meet the stringent rules against violence for children's TV.
 This format has not been used in newer Tom and Jerry entries.

+Around the same period, ABC's broadcast standards department also declined to carry the original theatrical Tom and Jerry shorts.
+Susan Futterman, who managed children's programming within the department from late 1976, cited excessive violence as the reason, even as the cartoons continued to air on competing networks at high ratings.